dret/webconcepts/concepts/http-header/Strict-Transport-Security.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-header/Strict-Transport-Security"
 title:         "HTTP Header Field: Strict-Transport-Security"
+concept-name:  HTTP Header Field
+concept-value: Strict-Transport-Security
 description: "The Strict-Transport-Security HTTP response header field (STS header field) indicates to a UA that it MUST enforce the HSTS Policy in regards to the host emitting the response message containing this header field."
 ---